larnera/ignite-dl/README.md

 ## Useful links

-This project is loosely based on on the Powershell script:
+This project is loosely based on the Powershell script:

 https://gallery.technet.microsoft.com/Ignite-2016-Slidedeck-and-296df316